 Bruce was appointed to the Board in 2011.
 He is a former insurance Executive Director with experience in financial management, strategy, governance, compliance and risk management.
-He is also the Executive Officer of Ridley Melbourne Mission & Ministry College, a Director of Ansvar Insurance Limited and a Director of Arrow Leadership Australia Ltd. Bruce is the Chairman of the Audit Risk and Compliance Committee.
+He is also the Executive Officer of Ridley Melbourne Mission & Ministry College and a former Director of Ansvar Insurance Limited, Australia and Arrow Leadership Australia Limited.
+Bruce is the Chairman of the Audit Risk and Compliance Committee.

-Ian Campbell BSc (Econ) Hons, ACA Director
+lan Campbell BSc (Econ) Hons, ACA